Lecturer in Statistics · UNSW Sydney

 LC Astfalck, AM Sykulski and EJ Cripps (2024).
 ‘Debiasing Welch’s Method for Spectral Density Estimation’.
 Biometrika, 111(4), 1313–1329. paper

 R Ou, LC Astfalck, D Sen and DB Dunson (2026).
 ‘Scalable Bayesian inference for time series via divide-and-conquer’.
-Accepted (minor revisions), Journal of the American Statistical Association. preprint
+Accepted (2026), in press, Journal of the American Statistical Association. preprint